close Business Finance Invest Bullets Most Viewed

 It may reflect the reliability and stable track record of the fund manager.
 However, we must remember that AUM must not be considered in isolation but taken along with other factors to give a ranking or make a fund selection choice.

-How to Calculate AUM?
+How to Calculate Asset Under Management (AUM)?

 Fund investments = Opening value cash + bank balances + underlying pool of investments (equity, fixed income, commodities) + fresh inflows of capital - outflows of capital from redemptions + appreciation/depreciation) in the underlying balances during the period + reinvested dividend or interest income - transaction fees - asset management charges and fees